-Used on its own, this method may not work, especially if you are dealing with a serious blockage that contains a lot of matted hair and has built up over time.
-However, it may partially clear the blockage and work fully when used in conjunction with another method listed below.
+Note: Used on its own, this method may not work, especially if you are dealing with a serious blockage has built up over time and contains a lot of matted hair.
+However, it may partially clear the blockage, or work fully when used in conjunction with another method listed below.

 2. Try Using a Plunger

-You can try adding petroleum jelly to the edge of the suction pad to get a better seal and also adding water to the shower so that the end of the plunger is submerged, if it isn’t already.
+- Try adding petroleum jelly to the edge of the suction pad to get a better seal.

-Plunging is another method that usually has a low success rate when it comes to showers, in my experience, but it is always worth a try, as the time and costs involved are minimal.
+Note: Plunging often has a low success rate when it comes to showers, in my experience.
+However, it is always worth a try, as the time and costs involved are minimal.

 3. Baking Soda and Vinegar (the Natural Alternative to Chemicals)

-Although this method is ecologically preferable and won't cause damage to plastic pipes, you may still end up having to resort to chemicals.
+Note: Although this method is ecologically preferable, and won't cause harm to plastic pipes, you may still end up having to resort to chemicals.